Olex2/Olex2Manual/GettingAroundOlex2/00_introduction.md

 Olex2 provides the option to input information using the GUI panel, context menus and the command-line or a combination of these.
 The GUI panel provides access to commonly required tools and commands for a structure solution and refinement.
 These options are also available through the command-line which provides additional functionality as well.

 The area on the right of the screen is referred to as the GUI panel in Olex2.
-It is based on a tab structure with five top level tabs available Home, Work, View, Tools and Info.
+It is based on a tab structure with five top level tabs available **Home, Work, View, Tools** and **Info**.
 The area above the tabs provides concise information about your data and structure.
 The coloured fields in this image summarise the quality of the diffraction data.